-The power of philanthropy changes lives.
-But with so many different deserving causes out there, it’s only natural to wonder whether you’re making choices that are right for your priorities, your time, and your budget.
-That’s where making a strategic giving plan can really help.
+The power of philanthropy can change lives.
+But with so many different deserving causes out there, it’s only natural to wonder whether you’re making choices that are right for your values, your time, and your overall financial plan.
+That’s where making a charitable giving strategy can really help.

 What’s a charitable giving strategy?

 Some of your giving will be highly intentional, to support the causes and organizations you’re passionate about.
 And some of it is reactive giving — things like direct requests from organizations, social obligations, and in-the-moment generosity.
-Think about your friends asking for their causes, or the one-off responses for things like disaster relief or donations to families of victims of racism.
+Think about your friends asking for their causes, or the one-off responses for things like disaster relief.

-A strategic giving plan is a simple, high-level framework that lets you connect your most important values to your giving.
+A strategic giving plan is a simple, high-level framework that lets you connect your most important values to your donations.
 Using your values as a guide not only helps you see clearly where you want to direct your philanthropic giving throughout the year, but also helps you make decisions when those reactive giving opportunities come up.
-You’ll have a way to assess each opportunity and match it to your plan, so you can stay on track.
+You’ll have a way to look closely at each opportunity and match it to your plan so you can stay on track.

 How to make your charitable giving strategy

-Your plan can be as detailed as you want it to be — some people like spreadsheets and monthly giving quotas, while others work well with just a few clear priorities to make giving decisions on the fly.
-No matter the level of detail, creating your plan should follow the same approach.
-We worked with Jeannie Sager, Director of the Women’s Philanthropy Institute, to outline six steps you can use to create your strategic giving plan.
+Your strategy can be as detailed as you want it to be — some people like to set monthly or annual donation targets, while others work well with just a few clear priorities to make giving decisions on the fly.
+No matter the level of detail, creating your strategy should follow the same approach.
+We worked with Jeannie Sager, Director of the Women’s Philanthropy Institute, to outline six steps you can use to create your strategy.

 1. Decide on your values and concerns

 The first step is to think about all the values you have.
 Do you care about justice?
 Tradition?
 Hard work?
 Equality?
 Interdependence?
 Compassion?
 Thrift?
 List out all the important values you can think of.